edgonzalez-9/Bartender/README.md

 Step 3 - Set up a filter function that allows users to select from a drop down menu to narrow down options
     - Drop down menus will provide a minimum of three ingredients to narrow down with.
 Step 4 - Create a backend to store user recipes.
+    - Backend will alow the addition of recipes through the frontend interface